galk-research/pddlsim/README.md

     (probabilistic  0.75 (and (at ?p ?b) (not (at ?p ?a))) 0.25 (and (at ?p ?c) (not (at ?p ?a))))
 ```
+If the sum of the probabilities don't add up to 1, then the action will fail with the remaining probability.
 ## Hidden Knowledge Syntax

 The syntax is as close as possible to the existing syntax